Office of Vital Records

 - Plurality (single, twin, triplet, etc.)

-- Parent’s date of birth
+- Parent’s dates of birth

-- Parent’s place of birth
+- Parent’s places of birth

-If you have already purchased a certificate and need to change a certification item, see the Amendments section below.
+If you have already have a certificate and need to change a certification item, see the Amendments section below.

 Many parents have two chances to review what will print on the birth certificate.
 If your child was born in a hospital or birth center, you can review the Parent Verification form while there.
 Or else you can review the Parent Notice from the county vital records office.
 County vital records offices send Parent Notices to parents of new babies born in the county.
 You may use the Parent Notice to make corrections before you buy a birth certificate.
 Contact the hospital where your child was born to request corrections.